 — Dr. Ralf Speth

-The essence of the quote lies in the fact that the cost of creating a good design might seem high upfront, but the repercussions of a poor design can be significantly more costly.
-These repercussions can range from user dissatisfaction and loss of customers to the need for substantial redesign efforts and reputation damage.
+The essence of the quote lies in the fact that the cost of creating a good design might seem high upfront, but—echoing the wisdom of the previous quote too—the repercussions of a poor design getting released can be far, far more costly if something that’s not-so-good makes it onto the market.
+Nasty surprises can happen for the brand when the ultimate tests indicate a flop, to be sure, and they’re repercussions that can range from user dissatisfaction and loss of customers to the need for substantial redesign efforts and reputation damage.

 7. Theme: Simplicity and User-Friendliness